We’re diving into all the nitty-gritty details of the why, when & how’s of your most important bank account, your emergency fund!

 What is an emergency fund?

-An emergency fund is a bank account with money set aside specifically to cover unexpected expenses, usually large expenses.
+It’s an emergency savings fund, so a bank account with money set aside specifically to cover an unexpected expense, usually large expenses.
 Things like a medical emergency or your water heater broke, or you lost your job, and you need money to pay your regular bills and buy groceries.
 People also call it their rainy day fund, their safety net, or their emergency savings.

 This isn’t an account for expenses that you know will happen, like new tires for your car, or you have to pay your medical premiums for the year.
 You know those things will happen, so you should already be planning for it in your monthly budget or start a sinking fund for them.